Andrey-Kachow/Andrey-Kachow/README.md

 ### Who am I?
-Computing MEng at Imperial College London with experience in commercial software engineering and personal tutoring.
+Software Engineer at Minimax Labs and Computing Graduate from Imperial College London with experience in commercial software engineering and personal tutoring.
-I create Web apps with Python and React, have worked on a B2B Java Eclipse Platform application, and authored three Android apps made with Kotlin.
+I create web apps with Angular and React, and I have experience in Java desktop application development.
+I have also authored three Android apps made with Kotlin.

 <img
 	height="165"